boratanrikulu/boratanrikulu/README.md

 Hey there,

-I am a software engineer living in Izmir, a beautiful city in Turkiye.
+I’m Bora Tanrikulu, a software engineer based in Izmir, Turkey.
-I have a passion for creating simple and effective solutions and enjoy working on open-source projects.
+Currently working at [Sematext](https://sematext.com), where I focus on building observability and monitoring tools.
-Currently, I am developing an observability and monitoring agent at [Sematext](https://sematext.com).
+My work centers on developing the Sematext Agent, a tool designed to collect and monitor data across systems.
+I specialize in Go, with a strong interest in Linux, Networking, Kubernetes, and eBPF, and I’m always exploring new technologies to bring fresh, innovative approaches to my projects.

-Feel free to take a look around my site [bora.sh](https://bora.sh) to learn more about me.
+Feel free to explore my site [bora.sh](https://bora.sh) to learn more about me.
-If you have any questions or want to connect, don't hesitate to send me an email at [me@bora.sh](mailto:me@bora.sh).
+If you have any questions or want to connect, don’t hesitate to reach out at [me@bora.sh](mailto:me@bora.sh).